phatblat/using-rust-in-kmp/README.md

 # Using Rust in Kotlin Multiplatform

-A sample project that shows how to use Rust in a Kotlin Multiplatform.
+A sample project that shows how to use Rust in a Kotlin Multiplatform app.

 ## 📄 License